robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-05-how-to-send-large-video-files.md

 **AirDrop-style file transfer in your browser.**

-Snapdrop is a super simple way to send files between devices on the same Wi-Fi network.
+Snapdrop is a super simple way to send files between devices on the same <nobr>Wi-Fi</nobr> network.
 It’s like AirDrop, but it works cross-platform and entirely in your browser.

 **Pros:**